Summer Salon with Steven Wasserman

 In person event.
 Wine, cheese, and great company provided.
 Livestreaming not available.
 A video recording of this event will be posted to YouTube within a week.

-When Germany’s National Socialists came to power, hundreds of thousands of Jews were desperate to emigrate.
+thousands of Jews were desperate to emigrate.
 As it became more and more difficult to obtain visas to leave, many Jews were willing to try anything and seized upon even the most tenuous and unlikely opportunities in their efforts to get out.

 Here, Steven Wasserman introduces the Ichenhäusers, a thoroughly assimilated Jewish-German family with roots in the Cologne area dating back hundreds of years.
 They led rich lives there, enjoying the city’s urban lifestyle and vibrant cultural life.
 In the early 20th century, three sons even served in the German army during the first world war.
 But when the Nazis arrived, they spared no Jews regardless of how long their families had lived in Germany and notwithstanding their service in the German military.